Vika1990Z/Vika1990Z.github.io/ventus/content/products/kubernetes/kubernetes-cluster.md

 Also, you can download the kubeconfig file from *Cluster details page*, by clicking on the appropriative **quick actions** icon there.

 ## Resize Cluster
-To resize the Cluster do the following:
+To resize the Cluster, do the following:
-- identify the Cluster that you want to resize on the *Clusters page*;
+- identify the Cluster, that you want to resize, on the *Clusters page*;
 - click on the **Actions** icon  and select the **Edit** in the list of available options;
 - update the count of Worker-nodes in the Cluster on the opened *Edit Cluster window* and click on the SAVE icon:
 ![](../../../assets/images/clusters/5.png?classes=border,shadow)